A. Amnon and Tamar.

 a.
 Absalom has killed all the king's sons, and not one of them is left: It is significant that David did not react to this news with disbelief.
 He sensed that Absalom was capable of such evil.
 David reacted with mourning instead of disbelief.

 b.
-Let not my lord suppose they have killed all the young men: Jonadab brings the "good" news to David that only Amnon is dead, and dead because he forced his sister Tamar.
+Let not my lord suppose they have killed all the young men: Jonadab brought the "good" news to David that only Amnon is dead, and dead because he forced his sister Tamar.
 Jonadab probably hoped to gain favor with David by bringing this more favorable news, but God knew that Jonadab set the whole course of events in motion with his wicked advice to Amnon (2 Samuel 13:3-5).

 i.
 "Absalom's fratricide would never have taken place if David had taken instant measures to punish Amnon."
 (Meyer)